That’s some class clowning. While street performing in Paris, Avner Eisenberg (aka Avner the Eccentric) was once arrested for buffoonery in public.

+Keeping with the accidental theme, let’s go with some nasty ska.
 The Interrupters cover Billie Eilish’ Bad Guy, and their version is better.
 Duh.

 I think that’ll do for now.
 We’ll see what happens tomorrow.

-Have a great weekend, folks, see you soon.
+Have a great weekend, folks.
+See you back here tomorrow.

 LIVE CAM: Train Engineer’s Cab View in Norway [click here for local time].
 Not sure which line this is, where it’s headed, or if it’s running above the Arctic Circle.
 Check it out in full screen view and I’ll see you back here in a couple of days.